haxgun/Valory/README.md

 ## 📋 TODO
 - [ ] Add instructions on how to connect an overlay to a stream
-- [ ] Add a real-time preview update
 - [ ] Add more information
 - [ ] Add the ability to change the background for the preview